Our Diversity Team

 Dr. Martin founded EMCERT (Emergency Medicine Center for Education, Research and Technology) and established the School of Medicine Simulation Center and the Life Saving Techniques course for medical students at UVA using computerized human patient simulation.
 He is a principal investigator of the NSF-funded Virginia-North Carolina LSAMP, an eight institution alliance whose goal is to increase the number of underrepresented minority students graduating with STEM degrees.
 Dr. Martin is a founding member of the Board of Visitors at North Carolina State University, and he was appointed by Governor Tim Kaine to serve on Virginia’s Secure Commonwealth Panel and as Vice Chair of the Virginia Tech Incident Review Panel.

-Judy Pointer, MEd - Program Manager, Office for Diversity and Center on Health Disparities
+Judy Pointer, MEd - Program Manager, Office for Diversity and Inclusion

-As Program Manager, Judy Pointer provides key support to the School of Medicine’s Office for Diversity and Center on Health Disparities.
+As Program Manager, Judy Pointer provides key support to the School of Medicine’s Office for Diversity and Inclusion.
 She also serves as a liaison between the Diversity Office and the SNMA(Student National Medical Association), the LMSA(Latin Medical Student Association) and the ANAMS(Association of Native American Medical Students) organizations at UVA.

 Ms. Pointer provides insightful mentorship to students and is a member of both the UVA Diversity Council and the National Association of Medical Minority Educators.
 She actively attends and organizes the school of medicine’s participation in recruitment fairs at UVA and across the country.
 Ms. Pointer received her undergraduate degree in English from Fisk University and her master’s degree in Higher Educational Administration from Vanderbilt University/Peabody College.